Teach Me

 What Is Magnesium Glycinate?
 Health Benefits and Safety Guide

-Alexandra Lessem, a family health nurse practitioner with Banner Health, filled us in on magnesium glycinate.
+Alexandra Lessem, a family health nurse practitioner with Banner Health, explains what to know about magnesium glycinate.

 What makes magnesium glycinate unique